-The Chase Sapphire Preferred earns valuable Ultimate Rewards points which can be redeemed through their online portal for flights, hotels, car rentals, and cruises.
-You will get a 20% bonus for using your UR points this way.
+The Chase Sapphire Preferred earns valuable Ultimate Rewards (UR) points, which can be redeemed through their online portal for flights, hotels, car rentals, and cruises.
+With the Chase Sapphire Preferred, you will get a 25% bonus for using your UR points this way.

 You can stay at the Park Hyatt Vendome in Paris for 30,000 points a night.
 Standard rooms at this posh hotel are $1,000 a night.

-I fly on the cheap domestically with British Airways Avios, since they have a distance-based chart.
+I fly on the cheap domestically with British Airways Avios since they have a distance-based chart.
 You can fly American Airlines with British Airways Avios since they are in the OneWorld alliance, and award flights start at just 4,500 Avios one-way.
 Heck of a deal.
 I can fly from Austin to Chicago for 7,500 Avios and $5!

 American Express Membership Rewards points can also be transferred out to multiple travel partners.
 A perk with transferring Amex MR points out to travel partners is that they frequently offer transfer bonuses.

 I like to transfer my American Express Membership Rewards points out to Delta, Aeroplan, ANA, British Airways, or Singapore Airlines.
-Here are a couple of examples:

 Air Canada’s loyalty program, Aeroplan, is a part of the Star Alliance, so it’s great for award flights to Europe.
-You do have to watch out for fuel surcharges, but they don’t impose any on United flights.
+You have to watch out for fuel surcharges, but they don’t impose any on United flights.
 And one-way business class award flights on United are only 45,000 miles!

 Another option is to transfer your MR points out to ANA.
-You do have to book round-trip tickets with ANA miles, but you can add 3 stopovers on your flight, and a round-trip ticket to Europe in economy is only 55,000 miles.
+You do have to book round-trip tickets with ANA miles, but you can add three stopovers on your flight, and a round-trip ticket to Europe in economy is only 55,000 miles.

 I love flying Singapore Airlines (also a transfer partner UR points) premium cabin flights.
 It’s a thrill.
 You can fly their Suites Class from NYC to Frankfurt for only 57,375 miles, or in business class from Houston to Moscow for only 48,875 miles.